sajnikanth/vista_tech_blog/holmium_page_objects_and_more.md

 ## Holmium Config

 Next, let&#39;s say this test needs to be run on staging and production environments; hardcoding that url within the test doesn&#39;t help.
-Luckily, Holmium supports a `config` file and here&#39;s how to do that:
+Luckily, Holmium supports a `config` file and here&#39;s how to use that:

         config = {